SimVascular/simvascular.github.io-archive/source/documentation/svfsi/cep/_example.md

-## Examples - Activation of a Myocardial Block
+## Example - Activation of a Myocardial Block

 In this section, we will provide a example of cardiac electrophysiology modeling.
 This example is a widely used benchmark test, activation of a block of cardiac tissue <a href="#ref-1">[1]</a>.
 More examples are available on <a href="https://github.com/SimVascular/svFSI-Tests/tree/master/08-cep">GitHub</a>.